 No third party is permitted to link any other Website to our Website without obtaining our prior written consent.

 6. How we Communicate with you

 We use your information when needed, to send you Service notifications and respond to you when you contact us.
 We also use your information to promote new features or products that we think you would be interested in.
 You can control marketing communications and most Service notifications by using your notification preferences in your account settings or via the “Unsubscribe” link in an email.

 Use of E-Mail for Communications

 All e-mail messages are routinely scanned for viruses.
-In the case of e-mails, we may reject, delay or remove content from e-mails which have a nature, content or attachments which may disrupt our systems or because they may pose security issues such as viruses.
+In the case of e-mails, we may reject, delay or remove content from e-mails due to their nature, content or attachments, which may disrupt our systems or because they may pose security issues such as viruses.
 We may also filter out e-mails which contain certain content on the basis that content is offensive or the e-mail is unwanted or spam.
 In certain circumstances this may unfortunately result in “innocent” e-mails being affected but we do try and reduce such occurrences.

 Please be aware, however, that data sent through the Internet may technically be transmitted across international borders even where sender and receiver of information are located in the same country.
 Consequently, personal information relating to you may be transmitted via a country having a lower level of data protection than that existing in your country of residence.

 There are some circumstances where we need to share your information with recipients who are outside of Wildz in order to provide our Services.
 When we carry out any sharing with third parties we always ensure that there is an appropriate contract in place, that the information being shared is transferred in a secure way and that we only share the minimal amount of your information that we need to.
 Wildz will never sell your information to any other third parties.